 Steve Reed chipped in: You will laugh out the udder side of your face when you read these glowing endorsements.
 I think I am going to buy one online right now.

 Me: Brauer, you forgot to put in the most important feature of the Cortina: The colour.
 What colour was it?

 (I read about a popular radio talk show in the States: Two brothers had a “Car Experts” show.
 People would phone in and ask about the problems they were having with their cars.
 Long technical details of what the clutch and carburetor and shit were doing and where the smoke was coming out of etc etc – and the one brother would ask “Tell me: This Corvette of yours: What color is it?”).

-Tshwane – Famous for the protection of its inebriates.
+Tshwane – Interesting place, Tshwane, famous for the protection of its inebriates.

 So that didn’t really work out.